 Online Banking

-Home Articles Budget & Save
+Home Articles

 The budgeting mindset shift you need for the year ahead.

-Whether you're saving for a home, building an emergency fund or simply trying to feel more in control of your money, loud budgeting might be the mindset shift you need in 2025.
+Whether you're saving for a home, building an emergency fund or simply trying to feel more in control of your money, loud budgeting might be the mindset shift you need in 2026.

-What Is Loud Budgeting?
+What is Loud Budgeting?

 The term "loud budgeting" was originally coined by comedian and writer Lukas Battle as a counter-movement to the "quiet luxury" aesthetic.
 In a cheeky video, Battle encouraged people to embrace transparency about their budget by stating things like: